Covington Succession Attorney

 • Judgment of Possession: Obtaining the court order needed to transfer bank accounts, real property, and other assets to the rightful heirs, as efficiently as possible.

-The goal is always to move your family through this process as smoothly and cost-effectively as possible, while protecting against disputes among heirs that can drag things out unnecessarily.
+The goal is always to move your family through the process as smoothly and cost-effectively as possible, while protecting against heir disputes that can drag things out unnecessarily.

 No two estates are exactly alike.
-As your Covington succession attorney, Chink Ogden analyzes your specific situation to identify the most efficient path forward under the Louisiana Civil Code.
-Ogden Law regularly handles:
+Chink analyzes each family’s specific situation to identify the most efficient path forward under Louisiana law.

 • Testate Successions: Estates where the decedent left a valid Last Will and Testament that needs to be recognized and administered by the court.